kenzilamberto/MedInfo/README.md

     Note that the visualization_utils.py has been modified a little from the normal one in Object Detection API
 4. app-debug.apk is the current apk for the first step of the project (text detection using tflite, based on codelab object detection)

+Future plan:
+1. making in-house OCR and other needed functions to make it run as planned
+2. integrating these stuffs